 The Company's directors and officers (as defined in Rule 16a-1(f) under the Exchange Act) ("Section 16 officers") are only permitted to trade in the Company's securities pursuant to a prearranged trading plan intended to satisfy the affirmative defense of Rule 10b5-1(c) under the Exchange Act (a "Rule 10b5-1 Plan").
-During the three months ended March 31, 2024, one of the Company's Section 16 officers and two of the Company's directors adopted Rule 10b5-1 Plans.
-Additionally, during the three months ended March 31, 2024, entities affiliated with one of the Company's directors adopted prearranged trading plans intended by such entities to qualify as Rule 10b5-1 Plans.
-All such Rule 10b5-1 Plans were entered into during an open trading window in accordance with the Company's Insider Trading Policy and Trading Plan Policy.
+During the three months ended March 31, 2024 June 30, 2024, one of the Company's Section 16 officers and two of the Company's directors adopted Rule 10b5-1 Plans.
+Additionally, during the three months ended March 31, 2024, entities affiliated with one of the Company's directors adopted prearranged trading plans intended by such entities to qualify as a Rule 10b5-1 Plans.
+All such Plan, and one of the Company's directors terminated a previously adopted Rule 10b5-1 Plans were Plan.
+The applicable Rule 10b5-1 Plan was entered into during an open trading window in accordance with the Company's Insider Trading Policy and Trading Plan Policy.

-On February 29, 2024, Jennifer Jones, the Company's Chief Accounting Officer, entered into a Rule 10b5-1 Plan (the "Jones Plan") providing for the potential sale of up to 47,509 shares of Class A common stock owned by Ms. Jones, including upon the vesting and settlement of restricted stock units for shares of Class A common stock and the exercise of vested stock options for shares of Class A common stock, so long as the market price of the Class A common stock satisfies certain threshold prices specified in the Jones Plan or, in certain circumstances, at the market price, between an estimated start date of May 30, 2024 and February 28, 2025, or earlier, upon the completion of all transactions subject to the trading arrangements specified in the Jones Plan or the occurrence of certain events set forth therein.
+On February May 29, 2024, Jennifer Jones, the Company's Chief Accounting Officer, entered into a Rule 10b5-1 Plan (the "Jones Plan") providing for the potential sale of up to 47,509 shares of Class A common stock owned by Ms. Jones, including upon the vesting and settlement of restricted stock units for shares of Class A common stock and the exercise of vested stock options for shares of Class A common stock, so long as the market price of the Class A common stock satisfies certain threshold prices specified in the Jones Plan or, in certain circumstances, at the market price, between an estimated start date of May 30, 2024 and February 28, 2025, or earlier, upon the completion of all transactions subject to the trading arrangements specified in the Jones Plan or the occurrence of certain events set forth therein.
 The Jones Plan provides for the sale of shares of Class A common stock to be received upon the future vesting and settlement of certain outstanding restricted stock units, net of any shares withheld by the Company to satisfy applicable tax obligations.
 The number of shares to be withheld, and therefore the exact number of shares to be sold pursuant to the Jones Plan, can only be determined upon the occurrence of the future vesting events.
 For purposes of this disclosure, we have included the maximum aggregate number of shares to be sold without subtracting any shares to be withheld upon future vesting events.

-On March 1, 2024, Frederick Ernest Ehksam III, a member of the Company's board of directors, entered into a Rule 10b5-1 Plan (the "Ehksam Plan") providing for the potential sale of up to 614,032 shares of Class A common stock owned by The Frederick Ernest Ehksam III Living Trust, of which Mr. Ehksam is trustee, so long as the market price of the Class A common stock satisfies certain threshold prices specified in the Ehksam Plan, between an estimated start date of June 3, 2024 and December 6, 2024, or earlier, upon the completion of all transactions subject to the trading arrangements specified in the Ehksam Plan or the occurrence of certain events set forth therein.
+On March 1, 2024, Frederick Ernest Ehrsam III, a member of the Company's board of directors, entered into terminated a Rule 10b5-1 Plan (the "Ehrsam Plan") providing for he had previously adopted with respect to the potential sale of up to 614,032 shares of Class A common stock owned by The Frederick Ernest Ehrsam III Living Trust, of which Mr. Ehrsam is trustee so long as the market price of the Class A common stock satisfies certain threshold prices specified in the (the "Ehrsam Plan").
+The Ehrsam Plan between an estimated start date of June 3, 2024 was adopted on March 1, 2024 and, prior to its termination by Mr. Ehrsam, was to expire by its terms on December 6, 2024, or earlier, upon the completion of all transactions subject to the trading arrangements specified in the Ehrsam Plan or the occurrence of certain events set forth therein.
+As of the date of termination of the Ehrsam Plan, Mr. Ehrsam had not sold any shares of Class A common stock under its terms.